adehan/english-for-designers/04-experience/index.md

 ## Education

 ##### Bachelor of graphic and media design
-Vysoká škola kreativní komunikace
+Vysoká škola kreativní komunikace (2019–2022)
-2019–2022
+• Graduated with a BA in graphic and media design

 ## Business Experience